Kaushik3747/SQL-Detective-Game/README.md

 progressively harder case files, from `SELECT`/`WHERE` up to CTEs and window functions.

-No backend, no build step, no server-side database — everything runs locally in the browser tab.

 ## Running it locally

 You can't just double-click `index.html` in some browsers, because the